andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 Scan the sheets as described above, but instead of using a USB drive or emailing to yourself, email the file directly to `scan@paperscorer.com`.
 PaperScorer will then process the file automatically.

 **Caution:**
 With direct emails, failed pages are not easy to identify in PaperScorer.
-For large batches, use another method. [waiting for verification from PaperScorer]{: .notice--warning}
+For large batches, use another method.
+(Note: waiting for verification from PaperScorer)
+{: .notice--warning}

 #### Mobile App
 Open the PaperScorer mobile app and center a single sheet in the camera viewfinder on the screen.
 The app will then automatically take a photo of the sheet and upload the data.